-3 Summary of measures by thematic area
+3 Summary of the proposed measures by thematic area

-The following section provides a summary of each thematic area of the MSFD Programme of Measures (PoM).
-The thematic areas are linked to relevant environmental quality standards (EQS).
-A specific section also describes the work on biodiversity conservation or restoration measures.
+The following section provides a summary of each thematic area of the proposed MSFD Programme of Measures (PoM).
+The thematic areas are linked to relevant environmental quality standards (EQS) specific section also describes the work on biodiversity conservation or restoration measures.

-Background information on the additional new measures to meet the EQS and to achieve good environmental status is briefly summarised below.
-The section also indicates the measures from the first programme of measures which have been modified.
-As noted above, the measures in this updated programme of measures, together with the measures from the first programme of measures, cannot alone ensure that EQS are met.
-Instead, they complement the wide range of measures already in place and implemented under other relevant legislation and agreements, which contribute to a better marine environment.
-These measures contributes to a better marine environment but are not always sufficiently implemented.
+Background information on the proposed new measures to meet the EQS and to achieve good environmental status is briefly summarised below.
+The section also indicates the measures from the first programme of measures which are proposed to be modified.
+As noted above, the measures proposed for this update of the programme of measures, together with the measures from the first programme of measures, cannot alone ensure that EQS are met.
+Instead, they complement the wide range of measures already in place and implemented under other relevant legislation and agreements, which contribute to a better marine environment, but which are not always sufficiently implemented.
 The following section therefore outlines the areas in which there is a need for strengthened (national) implementation of measures, but also the needs arising within European Union and international processes where Sweden is not the sole actor.

-3.1 Non-indigenous species
+Non-indigenous species